ZeroZhuang0/DATA1902project/README.md

 The person who associated a work with this deed has dedicated the work to the public domain by waiving all of his or her rights to the work worldwide under copyright law, including all related and neighboring rights, to the extent allowed by law.
 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
 See Other Information below.

 The data was from Kaggle, uploaded on 2019-02-13 by Jaime Badiola who used the github ‘GetOldTweets’ to download tweets from 2017-08-02(01) to 2019-01-22 in order to create the dataset.
-The most recent update was Version 2 on 2019-06-15. (which is what was used in this project)
+The most recent update was Version 2 on 2019-06-15. (which is what was used in this project) the Data has x rows and x columns

 Used GetOldTweets to download all tweets of the period.
 Jaime Badiola